Lentil Coconut Curry (Instant Pot, Slow Cooker, or Stovetop)

 By Updated on

-273 CAL 38g CARBS 7g FAT 14g PROTEIN
+273 CAL 38g CARBS 7g FAT 14g PROTEIN 4

 2 Comments

-In fact, if you make this easy coconut curry in the instant pot or on the stovetop, it can be
+If you make this easy meatless coconut curry in the Instant Pot or on the stovetop, it can be ready in just 50 minutes, which is way faster than traditional slow-cooked curries that take hours to develop flavor.

 What do I need to make this recipe?

-Well, for a lentil coconut curry, you’re obviously going to need lentils, coconut oil and coconut milk, but there are definitely a few other ingredients worth mentioning!
+Well, for a lentil coconut curry, you're obviously going to need lentils, coconut oil, and coconut milk, but there are definitely a few other ingredients worth mentioning!

-• Curry powder: this is not the same as garam masala, so please stick to curry powder instead of trying to substitute it!
+• Curry powder: This is not the same as garam masala, so please stick to curry powder instead of trying to substitute it!

 • Ground turmeric: I'm afraid that here, you really can't use fresh turmeric instead.
 Plus, you'd need such a tiny amount that it would probably feel like a waste to buy some - providing a store near you even sells it in the first place!